zaiste/zaiste.net/content/programming/flutter/howtos/howto-use-datetime-picker-flutter.md

 +++
+title = "How To Use A DateTime Picker in Flutter"
 +++

-# How To Use A DateTime Picker in Flutter

 ```dart
 import 'dart:async';